 What is Free Package Tracker Plus?

-Free Package Tracker Plus is a piece of rogue software, endorsed as a tool for easy access to package tracking services.
-It is designed to deliver intrusive advert campaigns and due to this, it is categorized as adware.
-Additionally, Free Package Tracker Plus spies on users' browsing activity.
-Due to the questionable techniques used to proliferate Free Package Tracker Plus, it is also deemed to be a PUA (Potentially Unwanted Application).
+Free Package Tracker Plus is rogue software endorsed as a tool for easy access to package tracking services.
+In fact, it delivers intrusive ad campaigns and is therefore categorized as adware.
+Additionally, Free Package Tracker Plus monitors users' browsing activity.

 |Name||Ads by Free Package Tracker Plus|